Rare discount on Dyson’s supersonic hair dryer

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-This Dyson supersonic hair dryer Black Friday deal gives you a rare discount of 30 per cent
+This Dyson supersonic hair dryer Black Friday deal gives you a rare 30% discount

 The one-of-a-kind styling tool is rarely (if ever) discounted

-Calling all beauty lovers, this is not a drill: Dyson’s supersonic hair dryer currently has30 per cent off, thanks to the eBay Black Friday sale.
+Calling all beauty lovers, this is not a drill: Dyson’s supersonic hair dryer currently has 30 per cent off, thanks to this Black Friday deal.
 But you’ll have to be quick.

 Much like the airwrap, the supersonic dryer is hugely popular.
 And as one of Dyson’s most covetable hair tools, it is very rarely (if ever) discounted – even during Black Friday.